CleverCloud/documentation/content/doc/marketplace/_index.md

 The request body contains the following fields:

 * `addon_id` - The id we give to your add-on to identify it on our side.
 * `owner_id` - The id of the customer this add-on will belong to.
 * `owner_name` - The name of the customer.
 (Actually, the name of the organisation)
 * `user_id` - The id of the user that is performing the action of provisioning this add-on.
 (The user will do it for the account of `owner_id`).
 * `plan` - The slug field for the plan the user chose.
 You can create plans in the dashboard once your add-on manifest has been uploaded to the Clever Cloud platform.
 We send you the slug of the given plan, not its name.
 * `region` - The region to provision the add-on.
 As for now, only "EU" will be sent.

-* `callback_url` - The URL you can use to get informations about the add-on and the user.
+* `callback_url` - The URL you can use to get details about the add-on and the user.
 This URL is available as soon as the provisioning is done.
 You can't use this URL during the POST call.
 * `logplex_token` - Deprecated, don't use it.
 * `options` - String -> String map with options.
 The response body contains the following fields:
 * `id` - The add-on id as seen from your side.
 It *MUST* be a String.
 * `config` (Optional) - A String -> String map with value for each config\_var defined in your manifest.
 A key that is not in your config\_vars will be ignored.
 * `message` (Optional) - A creation message we will display in the dashboard.

-### Deprovisioning
+### De-provisioning

-When a customer deletes your add-on, Clever Cloud issues a DELETE request to your service to deprovision a ressource for his app.
+When a customer deletes your add-on, Clever Cloud issues a DELETE request to your service to de-provision a resource for his app.

 The request will be the following: